Blink (character): Exiles

 As the events of the House of M warped reality, the Exiles found themselves in the midst of it (since they had decided to drop Beak back home).
 The mad, reality warping mutant Proteus found himself reborn and was able to escape to another reality before Earth-616 was set right again.
 The Exiles endeavored to track him down since they felt responsible for his release—Proteus had discovered the existence of alternate realities via accessing the Tallus.
 Shockingly, Proteus infected Mimic, and Blink was unable to save him before his body withered away into a lifeless husk.
 This severely affected Blink, and Proteus seemed to retain some of Mimic's memories of he and Blink's relationship and purported to love her.
 Her relationship with Sabretooth was also affected.
 The man that she once looked up to as a mentor and called "Mr. Creed" was now only referred to as "Victor", showing the distance that was growing between them.

 Swearing revenge, the Exiles tracked Proteus down to the Future Imperfect reality, but were unable to prevent the madman from taking another life.
 This time Proteus took the body of Morph, but with Blink's quick thinking she was able to trap Proteus in Morph's body by blinking a behavior modification crown onto his head, causing him to believe he really is Morph.
 With the hunt for Proteus at an end, Blink remained an Exile to continue fixing damaged realities.
 She and the other Exiles returned all former members of the Exiles and Weapon X that were trapped in the Stasis Gallery to their home realities, dead or alive.
 Blink was going to bury Mimic in the Panoptichron desert until Power Princess suggested that she check with Mimic's family on burial wishes.
 Blink returned Mimic to his home reality for burial, and spent some time with his version of the X-Men, almost accepting their wish for her to join their team.

 After a mission where the Exiles had to save Galactus, Blink once more called Sabretooth 'Mister Creed'.
 Blink later left the team to take a break with Nocturne and Thunderbird on Heather's Earth.
 Blink is called back into action when the New Exiles (minus Morph and Psylocke) are left inoperable after being immersed within the Crystal Palace.
 Morph summons her, Nocturne, and Heather to help create a new team of Exiles: Beast, Forge, Polaris, Panther, and the Witch.
 Blink is put in charge of this new team, and pretends to be new just like the others.
 However, she is found out at the end of their first mission.

-Blink is currently starring in Saladin Ahmed's Exiles, which launched in 2018.
+Blink starred in Saladin Ahmed's cancelled Exiles, which launched in 2018.